Van Nuys Airport

 Van Nuys Airport is a public airport in the Van Nuys neighborhood of the City of Los Angeles.
 The airport is operated by Los Angeles World Airports (LAWA), a branch of the Los Angeles city government, which also operates Los Angeles International Airport (LAX).
 Van Nuys is one of the busiest general aviation airports in the world, with the airport's two parallel runways averaging over 230,000 takeoffs and landings annually.

 Van Nuys is home to news, medical transport, and tour helicopter operators, the air operations unit of the Los Angeles City Fire Department, and a maintenance base for Los Angeles Police Department and Los Angeles Department of Water and Power helicopters.

-Originally opened as Metropolitan Airport on December 17, 1928, the airport became the Van Nuys Army Airfield during World War II, was renamed the San Fernando Valley Airport after the war, before taking its current name in 1957.
+Originally opened as Metropolitan Airport on December 17, 1928, the airport became the Van Nuys Army Air Field during World War II, was renamed the San Fernando Valley Airport after the war, before taking its current name in 1957.

 The airport is also home to LAWA's FlyAway terminal, where passengers bound for LAX can park and board buses that run nonstop between Van Nuys and LAX.

 Van Nuys Airport has multiple noise abatement policies and strategies which includes awarding jet operators with the Friendly Flyer Award for reduced noise.

 History

 Van Nuys Airport opened on December 17, 1928, the 25th anniversary of the Wright Brothers' first flight, as Metropolitan Airport.
 The airfield was run by a small group of citizens who established a corporation.
 The airport was spread out on 80 acres, surrounded by trees and farmland.
 The airport was mostly used for general aviation, but also became popular with Hollywood stars of the era, and notably was the filming location of the iconic airport scene in the 1942 film Casablanca.
 Also notable were the scenes of the reckless flight (and other scenes) of Laurel and Hardy in the 1939 film The Flying Deuces.

-In 1942, after the United States entered World War II, the government purchased Metropolitan Airport and converted it into the Van Nuys Army Airfield.
+In 1942, after the United States entered World War II, the government purchased Metropolitan Airport and converted it into the Van Nuys Army Air Field.
 The Army also purchased an additional 163 acres of land to expand the runways and airfield.
 During the war, the airfield was used by the 4th Air Force, which stationed the 428th Fighter Squadron with Lockheed P-38 Lightning aircraft in 1943.
 In 1944, the 441st Army Air Forces Base Unit was added to train additional pilots for the P-38.
 Elsewhere on the airfield, the U.S. Navy and Lockheed Corporation created an aircraft modification facility known as the Navy Lockheed Plant, just one of several aircraft companies that would become established in the area.

 In 1949, after the war, the City of Los Angeles purchased the airport from the War Assets Administration for $1, with the agreement that a California Air National Guard base continue to operate at the site.
 The name of the airport, which by then covered 400 acres, was changed to San Fernando Valley Airport.